Jack Reinheimer

-John Patrick Reinheimer (born July 19, 1992) is an American professional baseball shortstop for the Gastonia Honey Hunters of the Atlantic League of Professional Baseball.
-He played college baseball at East Carolina University and played in Major League Baseball (MLB) for the Arizona Diamondbacks and New York Mets.
+John Patrick Reinheimer (born July 19, 1992) is an American professional baseball shortstop for the Gastonia Ghost Peppers of the Atlantic League of Professional Baseball.
+He has previously played in Major League Baseball (MLB) for the Arizona Diamondbacks and New York Mets.
+He played college baseball at East Carolina University.

 Career

 Amateur

 Reinheimer was drafted by the Atlanta Braves in the 31st round of the 2010 Major League Baseball draft out of Ardrey Kell High School in Charlotte, North Carolina.
 He did not sign with the Braves and attended East Carolina University to play college baseball.
 In 2012, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.

 Seattle Mariners

-He was drafted by the Seattle Mariners in the fifth round of the 2013 MLB Draft.
-He signed and spent 2013 with the Everett AquaSox where he batted .269 with two home runs and 30 RBIs in 66 games.
-In 2014, he played for the Clinton LumberKings and High Desert Mavericks, posting a combined .276 batting average with three home runs, 58 RBIs, and 39 stolen bases in 130 total games between both teams.
+Reinheimer was drafted by the Seattle Mariners in the fifth round, with the 147th overall selection, of the 2013 Major League Baseball draft.
+He signed and spent 2013 with the Everett AquaSox where he batted .269 with two home runs and 30 RBI in 66 games.
+In 2014, he played for the Clinton LumberKings and High Desert Mavericks, posting a combined .276 batting average with three home runs, 58 RBI, and 39 stolen bases in 130 total games between both teams.
 He started 2015 with the Jackson Generals.